tmpfs/async-validate/README.md

 function pattern()
 ```

-Validate using a regexp pattern, typically invoked from the validation rule function.

-Raises an error if a value fails to match a rule regexp pattern.
+Validate using a regexp pattern, typically invoked from the validation rule function, raises an error if a value fails to match a rule regexp pattern.

 ## Developer